 Offsite storage services are available for UCOP offices located at the 1111 Franklin Building.
-Under the Records Storage Center, offices at Franklin may temporarily store certain inactive records that must be retained for a number of years for business purposes.
+Under the Records Storage Center Program, offices at Franklin may temporarily store certain inactive records that must be retained for a number of years for business purposes.
 If necessary, records may be retrieved from storage, usually by the next business day.
 Due to space constraints, most of the boxes are stored offsite at the warehouse of a professional storage vendor.
 The turnaround time for retrievals is the same, whether boxes are stored onsite or offsite.

 Instructions for placing boxes into storage

 For each box going to storage, certain information needs to be entered on both the vendor’s label that goes on the box and on the vendor’s transmittal sheet.
 The transmittal sheet may be thought of as the “deposit slip” for boxes that are sent to storage.
 Offices should retain the second (yellow) copy of the transmittal sheet as a record of what has been sent to storage.

 Labels and transmittal sheets may be obtained by contacting Mail Services.

 Standard storage boxes measuring approximately 10“ (h) x 12” (w) x 15" (d) must be used.
 The Records Storage Center cannot accept records packed in moving boxes or copier-paper boxes, which do not meet the size requirements of the vendor.